 As the role of a pharmacist is rapidly advancing within the UK and internationally, our MPharm programme is also constantly evolving to reflect these developments.
 Your time with us will prepare you for the exciting opportunities that await.

 We want you to get real-life, hands-on experience so that you are fully prepared to take on the role of a pharmacist.
-That's why our placements are such a crucial part of our programme and begin in the very first week of your study.
+That's why our placements are such a crucial part of our MPharm programme.

 Our placements will give you the opportunity to interact with patients and carers, the public and other healthcare professionals in a variety of settings.
 Not only will you get to observe the role of the pharmacist and understand how pharmaceutical care is optimised, you’ll also get to actively participate in these placements, helping to build your skills and confidence as you progress through the course.

-During your four years, you’ll find yourself in all the major health settings including community pharmacy, hospital pharmacy and primary care GP practices.
+During your four years, you’ll find yourself in all the major health settings including community pharmacy, hospital pharmacy and in primary care GP practices.
 You’ll meet a whole range of patients with a diverse spectrum of health conditions and you’ll work alongside healthcare practitioners to support patients and maximise the effect of their medicines.

-And, since the role of a pharmacist is evolving, we ensure our students get to complete placements in settings that reflect these changes, for example in health and social care settings such as the hospital volunteering service, Carers Trust, Care Homes, and Cardiff and Vale Action on Mental Health.
+And, since the role of a pharmacist is evolving, we aim to ensure our students get to complete placements in settings that reflect these changes, for example in health and social care settings such as the hospital volunteering service, Carers Trust, Care Homes, and Cardiff and Vale Action on Mental Health.
 These placements will allow you to build and develop your consultation skills, something that is crucial for many of today’s pharmacists.

 Our placements are a very popular feature of our course and we are continually developing our placement programme to prepare our students for the next step in their chosen career.